What is agile working

 "Agility" refers to an ability and skill, a behavior or a mindset.

-• As a capability, agility describes a potential for action.
+• As a skill, agility describes a potential for action.

 • Agility as a skill encompasses ability and actual application.